-43-45-2 - All debtors may claim clothing; food and fuel to last 1 year; bible and books up to $200; pictures; church pew; burial plot.
+43-45-2 – A debtor can claim clothing; food and fuel to last one year; a bible and books up to $200; pictures; church pew; burial plot; health aids professionally prescribed.

 47-29-25 - Cemetery association property.

-15-20-12 - Earned wages owing 60 days prior to filing for bankruptcy, needed for support.
+15-20-12 - Earned wages during the 60 days before filing for bankruptcy if the funds are needed for support.

 24-8-10 - Wages of prisoners in work programs.